FreeCAD/FreeCAD-documentation/wiki/Package_Metadata.md

 AT LEAST ONE REQUIRED (multiple allowed)

 Name of license for this package, e.g. BSD, GPL, LGPL.
-In order to assist machine readability, only include the license name in this tag.
+In order to assist machine readability, only include the license\'s SPDX short identifier (documented by OSI at [their site](https   *//opensource.org/licenses/alphabetical)).
 For multiple licenses multiple separate tags must be used.
 A package will have multiple licenses if different source files have different licenses.
 Every license occurring in the source files should have a corresponding  tag.
 For any explanatory text about licensing caveats, please use the  tag.

 Most common open-source licenses are described on the [OSI website](https   *//opensource.org/licenses/alphabetical).